microsoft/pxt/docs/defining-blocks.md

 export function myFunction(myParam: number[]): void {}
 ```

 The above will create a block that has an array by default with "inner_shadow_blocks" inside the array.
+Replace "inner_shadow_block" with the blockId for the type of elements you want the array to be populated with.
+For example, "text" will result in an array of strings and "math_number" will result in an array of numbers.

 ## Input formats